raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 [AntiPatterns]: https://en.wikipedia.org/wiki/AntiPatterns

-One famous business anti-pattern is “To Osborne yourself,” which is to pre-announce something will obsolete the thing you’re selling today, thus killing your revenue and driving you out of business because all interest in your current business ceases.
+Anti-patterns occur throught businesses, not just in software code and architecture.
+One famous business anti-pattern is the [Osborne Effect], which is when a company pre-announces a future product that will obsolete the product line it’s selling today.
+Customers take notice and cancel their orders for the current product, waiting for the wonderful future in the company's marketing brochure.
+This stalls the company's momentum, kills the company's revenue, and in extreme cases, drives it right out of business.

 But the [Osborne Effect] isn’t just a marketing and sales anti-pattern.
-It’s also a product management anti-pattern, **The Inner Osborne Effect**.
+It’s also a product management anti-pattern, called **The Inner Osborne Effect**.
 Here it is in action:

 [Osborne Effect]: https://en.wikipedia.org/wiki/Osborne_effect